DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 ------------- | ------ | ------------------------
 `fixtureName` | String | The name of the fixture.

-This function returns the `fixture` object that allows you to configure the fixture - specify the [start webpage](#specifying-the-start-webpage), [metadata](#specifying-testing-metadata) and [initialization and clean-up code](#initialization-and-clean-up) for tests included to the fixture.
+This function returns the `fixture` object that allows you to configure the fixture - specify the [start webpage](#specifying-the-start-webpage), [metadata](#specifying-testing-metadata) and [initialization and clean-up code](#initialization-and-clean-up) for tests included in the fixture.

 > [Tests](#tests) that constitute a fixture go after this declaration.

 ## Tests

-To introduce a test, call the `test` function and pass test code inside.
+To introduce a test, call the `test` function and pass the test code inside it.

 ```text
 test( testName, fn(t) )